This tribute is to my father. I am not posting his name or picture to respect his privacy.

 It was not until I was in my 30’s that my father took me upstairs and opened up his trunk and pulled out a piece of paper and handed it to me.
 It was an official military document that had my father’s name and big words that said "Dishonorably Discharged".

-The document also indicated that he had "Conversion Disorder" indicating he was "paralyzed" (from fear) and was hospitalized for over 1 year before being discharged.
+indicated that he had "Conversion Disorder" indicating he was "paralyzed" (from fear) and was hospitalized for over 1 year before being discharged.
 I do not know the reason he was dishonorably discharged and did not have the nerve to ask my father about it because of my fear of his explosive temper.

 It was not until I was in my 50’s that I watched a clip of Patton and hear the foul obscenities that flowed out of General Patton’s mouth and realized that was where my father learned his coarse foul language.